tez-capital/docs.tez.capital_content/en/tezpay/tutorial/_index.md

 ---
 **TezPay**
 ---
-*A payment distribution tool
+*A payment distribution tool that's easy to setup and automate*
-developed by YourBakeBuddy for Bakers on the Tezos Blockchain*

-TezPay is a tool developed by the development team behind YourBakeBuddy, a simplified workflow to set up and execute a Baker (Validator) on the Tezos blockchain.
 The goal of this document is to instruct a baker on how to set up TezPay and how to pay-out the bakers delegates.
 The workflow will accomplish these tasks from Command-line-interface(CLI) - if you do not have experience in CLI this tutorial will include screen captures as well as examples and explanations of the steps.
 This tutorial is meant to cover all skill levels from novice to expert.

----
 ---

 ## Preparation